American Crow

 Behavior

-American Crows are among the most intelligent animals on the planet, possessing problem-solving skills and the ability to recognize individual human faces.
-They are highly social creatures that live in extended family groups, often staying together for several years to help raise younger siblings.
-You will frequently see them 'mobbing' larger predators like hawks or owls, using their loud 'caw' to rally the neighborhood and drive the intruder away.
+American crows are among the most intelligent of all bird species, displaying remarkable problem-solving skills, tool use, and the ability to recognize individual human faces.
+They are highly social creatures that live in extended family groups, where offspring often stay with their parents for several years to help raise the next generation of chicks.
+Their social structure is incredibly complex, involving coordinated defense against predators and communal roosting.

 EverydayEarth exclusive